 Where to Eat in Bologna

-Where to Eat in Bologna: 10 Mouthwatering Recommendations
+Where to Eat in Bologna: 17 Mouthwatering Recommendations

-If you don’t know, one of Bologna’s nicknames is La Grassa, or the Fat, because of its rich culinary history with meats and cheese.
-I feel like anytime a city gets a name directly related to his gastronomy, you know you’re going to be eating well.
-Below are some tips for what to eat in Bologna as well as which restaurants I went to specifically!
+For quite a few years, I had Bologna on my long list of places to visit in Italy.
+Anytime I heard about it, it was in the context of its incredible food scene.
+After all, one of its nicknames is La Grassa, or hte Fat, thanks to its rich culinary history with meat and cheese.
+I feel like anytime a city gets a name directly related to his gastronomy, you know you’re going to be eating well!

 • Getting in: Bologna has its own airport, but most likely you’ll come via the train station.
 From the train station, you can pretty much walk to wherever your hotel is; though be warned the city is bigger than you’d think, so hotels can be more spread out.